pablo-aledo/dotfiles/README.md

 source uninstall.sh
 ```

-Some things that might find intriguing:
+Some things that you might find intriguing:

 * [Some useful shell functions](source/.shell/)
 * [A generic installer over various distributions](source/.shell/pkg)